-4.6 Concerning the Environmental Register
+4.6 The Environmental Register

-Article 22 of law 4/1994, states that the owner of the establishment shall keep a register showing the impact of the establishment activity on the environment.
+Article 22 of Law 4/1994 states that the owner of the establishment shall keep a register showing the impact of the establishment activity on the environment.
 Article 17 and Annex 3 of the executive regulations specify the type of data recorded in the register.